 To test, we set up an idealized simulation of a diagnostic fracture injection test (single phase and single component, very small residual aperture after closure, no non-Darcy pressure drop, no gravity, perfect height confinement).
-Figure 22 shows the simulated shut-in transient.
-Using the equations for calculating leakoff coefficient from the derivative of pressure with respect to G-time (summarized by Marongiu-Porcu et al., 2014), the leakoff coefficient can be estimated from the simulation as 9.8e-6 m/s1/2.
-The exact value is 1e-5 m/s1/2.
+Figure 47 shows the simulated shut-in transient.
+Using the equations for calculating leakoff coefficient from the derivative of pressure with respect to G-time (summarized by Marongiu-Porcu et al., 2014), the leakoff coefficient can be estimated from the simulation as 9.8e-6 m/s^{1/2}.
+The exact value is 1e-5 m/s^{1/2}.

-Figure 22: Shut-in transient from an idealized DFIT simulation.
+Figure 47: Shut-in transient from an idealized DFIT simulation.

-8. Poroelastic Stresses Around a Cuboid of Constant Pressure Change performed at constant pressure until the pressure is uniform within the cuboid.
-The stresses induced by the deformation are calculated numerically (shown in Figure 23) and compared with the analytical solution.
+8. Poroelastic Stresses Around a Cuboid of Constant Pressure Change cuboid of uniform change in pressure (or temperature).
+To match this solution, a simulation is set up with the special condition that permeability is zero outside a cube in the center of the problem domain.
+Then, injection is performed at constant pressure until the pressure is uniform within the cuboid.
+The stresses induced by the deformation are calculated numerically (shown in Figure 48) and compared with the analytical solution.